-- Let others in your space know you’re in a meeting.
+- Let the people around you know you’re in a meeting.

 The Meeting Environment

-- Make sure the space behind you is clean, free of distractions, and is appropriate.
+- Make sure the space behind you is clean, free of distractions, and appropriate.

 - Don’t sit in a dark room.
 Make sure the environment is well lit.